mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

 By restricting rᵢ to Σ and the previously defined d's, we avoid recursive defini­tions, and we can construct a regular expression over Σ alone, for each rᵢ.

 We do so by first replacing uses of d₁ in r₂ (which cannot use any of the d's except for d₁ ) , then replacing uses of d₁ and d₂ in r₃ by r₁ and (the substituted) r₂ , and so on.
-Finally,in r𝘯 we replace each dᵢ, for i=1,2,...,n-1, by the substituted version of rᵢ , each of which has only symbols of Σ .
+Finally,in rn we replace each dᵢ, for i=1,2,...,n-1, by the substituted version of rᵢ , each of which has only symbols of Σ .

 Example3.5: Here is a regular definition for the language of C identifiers.